apache/royale-docs/create-an-application.md

 Building your first Apache Royale application

-The easiest way to create a Royale application is to start with an existing one and modify it.
+The easiest way to create an [Apache Royale](https://royale.apache.org/) application is to start with an existing one and modify it.
 In the examples folder are several examples you can use as a starting point.
 But if you want to know more about the underlying principles, read on.

 This document is divided into several sections: